 - Where possible, individuals permitted to fly Business/First Class should use upgrades based on air miles/points earned while traveling on behalf of the University of Saskatchewan.

 - Business/First Class airfares need to be booked through Uniglobe.

 - Out-of-country medical insurance premiums, if required, are reimbursable expenses.
 University employees who are covered by an extended health care plan (Human Resources - Benefit Plans) should review the benefits provided by that plan to determine what items are covered, whether there are any exclusions, and to ensure that duplicate insurance is not being purchased.

 - Additional life insurance is considered a personal expense of the claimant and is not reimbursable.

 - The University maintains insurance coverage for University property that is taken on trips.

-- It is recommended that an Authority to Travel form must be completed by all individuals who travel on University business to ensure that insurance claims can be documented and processed as quickly as possible.
+- A Travel Request must be completed by all individuals who travel on university business to ensure that insurance claims can be documented and processed as quickly as possible.

 Insurance - Travel Accident

 - The University maintains travel accident insurance (accidental death and dismemberment) coverage, for employees traveling on authorized University business, including those on sabbatical leave, and university students traveling in pursuit of academic requirements.

 - Employees on educational and other leaves of absence, and individuals 70 years of age or older, are not covered.